xingchenzhang/xingchenzhang.github.io/_pages/research.md

 ----
 My research aims to use machine intelligence and multi-source information fusion to benefit humanity by developing multimodal and embodied AI systems that can understand complex environments, assist humans in daily life, and improve decision-making in healthcare, with a strong emphasis on trustworthiness, robustness, and privacy protection.
 Specifically, my research areas include

-- Multimodal Learning and Image Fusion
+- **Multimodal Learning and Image Fusion**.
 Visible–infrared fusion, multi-focus and multi-exposure fusion, multimodal medical imaging, and cross-modal representation learning.

-- Human-Centered Computer Vision
+- **Human-Centered Computer Vision**.
 Pedestrian tracking, human pose estimation, and behavior prediction with a focus on safety, robustness, and privacy protection.

-- Embodied Intelligence
+- **Embodied Intelligence**.

-- AI for Healthcare
+- **AI for Healthcare**.
 Multimodal medical data fusion for diagnostic assistance.

-- Trustworthy and Ethical AI
+- **Trustworthy and Ethical AI**.
 Generative-AI-based pedestrian privacy protection, adversarial robustness, and AI alignment in embodied systems.

 Some funded projects
 ----

 - The Royal Society Research Grant, **PI**
 - Exeter-Fudan Fellowship, **PI**
-- QUEX Joint PhD Scholarship, **Primary Supervisor** at University of Exeter
 - Marie Sklodowska-Curie Individual Fellowship, **PI**
 - Shanghai Science and Technology Committee Research Project, **PI**
+- QUEX Joint PhD Scholarship, **Primary Supervisor** at University of Exeter

 Research topics
 ----